Frederic-Chopin/Evive/README.md

 ## Acknowledgments
-This project is intended for a take home assignment for Evive.
+This project is intended for and only for a take home assignment for Evive.
 Visit their website www.goevive.com for more information.